Recommended Institutional Regulations on Academic Freedom and Tenure

 If dismissal or other severe sanction is recommended, the president will, on request of the faculty member, transmit to the governing board the record of the case.
 The governing board’s review will be based on the record of the committee hearing, and it will provide opportunity for argument, oral or written or both, by the principals at the hearing or by their representatives.
 The decision of the hearing committee will either be sustained or the proceedings returned to the committee with specific objections.
 The committee will then reconsider, taking into account the stated objections and receiving new evidence, if necessary.
 The governing board will make a final decision only after study of the committee’s reconsideration.

-7. Procedures for Imposition of Sanctions other than Dismissal
+7. Procedures for Imposition of Sanctions Other Than Dismissal

 a.
 If the administration believes that the conduct of a faculty member, although not constituting adequate cause for dismissal, is sufficiently grave to justify imposition of a severe sanction, such as suspension from service for a stated period, the administration may institute a proceeding to impose such a severe sanction; the procedures outlined in Regulation 5 will govern such a proceeding.